How women in science are setting themselves up to save our planet

 "We had no words to describe the beauty, scale, sounds, colors, shapes of the icebergs we saw and the ambiance we felt," she says.

-Growing the number of women in white coats
+The number of women in white coats

 Plans are now underway for a second all-female trip to Antarctica in February 2018.